amolbarewar/BusBookingChromio/README.md

 How To Use:
 1. Download the souce code.
 Then go to chrome://extensions/ page on your chrome browser.
-Now select the option for "LOAD UNPACKED" and select the directory of downloaded source code.
+Now select the option for "LOAD UNPACKED" and select the directory of downloaded source code(you need to select src folder).